Structural schemes for hamiltonian systems: Structural method for Hamiltonian problems: one-body systems

-\item {\bf Stopping criterion.} We end the fixed-point when two successive solutions are close enough according to the tolerance parameter \texttt{tol}, that is $\Vert \blockZx^{(k+1)}-\blockZx^{(k)}\Vert \leq \texttt{tol}$. \end{itemize} \begin{rem} As in the case of the scalar ODE problem, no local linearization is required, leading to elementary formulations. $ $ \end{rem}
+\item {\bf Stopping criterion.} We end the fixed-point when two successive solutions are close enough according to the tolerance parameter \texttt{tol}, that is $\Vert \blockZx^{(k+1)}-\blockZx^{(k)}\Vert \leq \texttt{tol}$. \end{itemize} \begin{remark} As in the case of the scalar ODE problems, no local linearization is required, leading to elementary formulations.
+Nevertheless, we show in~\cite{CMMC25} that the fixed-point method converges under a CFL-like condition.$ $ \end{remark}